I. The Law

 Faculty members may wish to provide appropriate exam accommodations for the student themselves.
 Although this arrangement may appear to be convenient for the student and the instructor, the accommodations must be consistent with those determined by the OSD.
 If the instructor attempts to change or to deny the student access to predetermined accommodations, the student must inform the instructor that he/she is unable to proceed with the exam until those accommodations are provided.
 The student and/or the instructor should immediately contact the Disability Specialist in the OSD (extension 3-3140).
 The most common problem associated with instructors providing accommodated testing themselves is moving students from room to room during exams or placing students in a noisy environment, such as in a hallway.
 This is not appropriate and the student should inform the OSD immediately.
 In the absence of the Disability Specialist, the OSD Director should be contacted at the same phone number.

-Requesting notetaking services: students who are eligible for note taking services can checkmark “Notetaking” when selecting accommodations for classes on OSD Online Services AIM).
-Students who do not have access to AIM may complete the request for services form (RSF) (Appendix E) at the OSD (ADM 127).
+Requesting notetaking services: students who are eligible for note taking services can checkmark “Notetaking” when selecting accommodations for classes on OSD Online Services (AIM).
+Students who do not have access to AIM may may contact the OSD office for assistance.

 Students receiving notetaking services must be present in class during the times a notetaker is providing the service.